Learning non-equilibrium diffusions with Schr\"odinger bridges: from exactly solvable to simulation-free: Introduction

-These processes are also known as \emph{multivariate Ornstein-Uhlenbeck} (mvOU) processes, and are often used as a model of non-equilibrium systems in the physics literature \cite{lax1960fluctuations, godreche2018characterising}.
-Indeed, for asymmetric drift matrix $\bm{A}$ the system \eqref{eq:ref_sde} is not of gradient type and induces nonzero probability currents at its non-equilibrium steady state.
+These processes are also known as \emph{multivariate Ornstein-Uhlenbeck} (mvOU) processes, often used as a model of non-equilibrium systems in the physics literature \cite{lax1960fluctuations, godreche2018characterising, gilson2023entropy}.
+Indeed, for asymmetric drift matrix $\bm{A}$ the system \eqref{eq:ref_sde} has a drift that is no longer the gradient of a potential.
+As an example in the case of isotropic diffusion $\bm{\sigma} = \sigma \Id$, when $\bm{A}$ is asymmetric and has all eigenvalues with negative real part, a non-equilibrium steady state exists where the dynamics are irreversible and exhibit nonzero probability currents while the population density is unchanged \cite{gilson2023entropy, godreche2018characterising}.
 While allowing a broader range of reference dynamics, the statistics of \eqref{eq:ref_sde} remain analytically tractable -- in particular it is a Markovian Gaussian process with explicit formulae for its mean, covariance, and transition kernel.
+This provides avenues to efficient solution of the SBP that sidesteps the need for numerical integration, and as we will see, even analytical expressions in the Gaussian case.
+In particular, the family of SBP problems that we model is strictly larger than the standard (Brownian) SBP, which we recover as a special case when $\bm{A}, \bm{m} = \bm{0}$.

 The contributions of our paper are twofold.
 Leveraging results on mvOU processes, we characterise for Gaussian endpoints the Gaussian Schr\"odinger Bridge (GSB) with reference dynamics described by \eqref{eq:ref_sde}.
 To handle general marginals, we develop a \emph{simulation free} training procedure based on score and flow matching \cite{tong2023simulation} to solve the SBP.
 We conclude by demonstrating our results in a range of synthetic and real data examples.
+We find that our approach solves the generalised SBP faster and more accurately than comparable simulation-based algorithms, at the cost of assuming the form \eqref{eq:ref_sde} of the reference process.
+Our findings highlight the tradeoff between (i) analytically tractable but more restrictive models and (ii) more expressive non-parametric models, which are much less tractable to learn, both in terms of computational cost and statistical complexity.